 TIP: Many programs offer payment plans if you need it!
 Just ask!

+It’s important to note there are no best yoga teacher training programs.
+Instead you have to do some digging.
 If you’re able to chat with graduates of the program, ask them about their experience.
 You’ll learn first hand if it’s a reputable program or not.

 Is the studio well-established?
 How many locations?
 How many trainings have they done?